wu-lee/rushkoff-archive/docs/_articles/the-shift-online.md

 The shows embraced by the "screenage" generation accept the inherent discontinuity of the television medium--and our natural world--rather than trying to smooth it out.
 Most traditional programming attempts to smooth over discontinuity, lest the programmer lose his audience.
 When they have to break for a commercial, they introduce a cliff-hanger to tide us over.
 It's discontinuity pretending to be continuous, and it comes across as false.

-But where adults are challenged by gaps,

-kids thrive on them.
-Just consider the difference

-between the experience of an adult skier and a

-child snow-boarder descending a slope.
-The

-adult, with bis long parallel skis, looks for the

-smoothest, most powdery path possible.
-The kid

-seeks out the bumps, rocks, and patches of ice.

-They thrive on discontinuity because, deep

-down, they sense it is real and not contrived.
+But where adults are challenged by gaps, kids thrive on them.
+Just consider the difference between the experience of an adult skier and a child snow-boarder descending a slope.
+The adult, with his long parallel skis, looks for the smoothest, most powdery path possible.
+The kid seeks out the bumps, rocks, and patches of ice.
+They thrive on discontinuity because, deep down, they sense it is real and not contrived.

 Kids experience media and technology